sentora/sentora-installers/README.md

 # WARNING #
 Installers are in rebuild beta state.

-  OLDERS INSTALLER MUST BE NOT USED.
+  OLDER INSTALLERS MUST BE NOT USED.

 They have been pushed in "Archive (obsolete)" directory to maintain them for reference only